Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

 Historic ciphers
 ----------------

-A number of ciphers are implemented purely for backward compatibility purposes, they are deprecated or even fully broken and should not be used in new designs.
+A number of ciphers are implemented in this library purely for backward compatibility purposes.
+They are deprecated or even fully broken and should not be used in new designs.

 * :doc:`des` and :doc:`des3` (block ciphers)
 * :doc:`arc2` (block cipher)